-The Audit Committee is composed solely of members who satisfy the applicable independence and other requirements of the SEC and the NASDAQ for Audit Committees and each of whom meet the additional criteria for independence of audit committee members set forth in Rule 10A-3(b)(1) under the Exchange Act.
-In addition, at least one member of the Audit Committee shall be a member of the Company's Risk Management Committee.
-Each of Mr. Rafferty and Ms. Miller is an "audit committee"

-financial expert" as defined by the SEC.
+The Audit Committee is composed solely of members who satisfy the applicable independence and other requirements of the SEC and the Nasdag for Audit Committees and each of whom meet the additional criteria for independence of audit committee members set forth in Rule 10A-3(b)(1) under the Exchange Act.
+In addition, at least one member of the Audit Committee shall be a member of the Company's Risk and Compliance Committee.
+Each of Mr. Rafferty and Ms. Miller is an "audit committee financial expert" as defined by the SEC.
 The Audit Committee has adopted a written charter that, among other things, specifies the scope of its rights and responsibilities.
-The charter is available on our website under the link entitled "Investor Relations - Corporate Governance" at www.triumphbancorp.com.
-Our Audit Committee met nine times during 2021.
+The charter is available on our website under the link entitled "Investor Relations - Corporate Governance" at www.tfin.com.
+Our Audit Committee met nine times during 2023.

 Compensation Committee.
-Our Compensation Committee is composed of, Charles A. Anderson (Chair), Harrison Barnes, Richard Davis and Frederick P. Perpall.
-Following the Annual Meeting, our Compensation Committee will continue to have three members (Mr. Anderson (Chair), Mr. Barnes and Mr. Davis).
-The Compensation Committee is responsible for discharging the Board of Directors' responsibilities relating to compensation of our executives and team members.
+Our Compensation Committee is composed of, Charles A. Anderson (Chair), Harrison B. Barnes, Richard L. Davis, and Carlos M. Sepulveda, Jr. The Compensation Committee is responsible for discharging the Board of Directors' responsibilities relating to compensation of our executives and team members.